bniculea/beginning-programming/Session8/Session8.md

         element #10: 99
     - Sample output:
         Sum is: 66 (note you will have a different value as this sum is for display only)

 4. Write a C++ program which will read an array and then display how many numbers have exactly 2 appearance in it.
     - Sample input:
         - 1 12 2 12 1 1 7 3 5 6 7
     - Sample output:
         - 2 (only 7 and 12 appear exactly 2 times in the array)

 5. Write a C++ program  to print all unique elements in an array
     - Sample input:
         - 1 2 3 4 2 3 5 6 7 8
     - Sample output:
         - Unique elements are: 1 4 5 6 7 8

 6. Write a C++ program to merge two arrays of same size and then sort them in descending order.
+    - Sample input:
+        - 1 2 3 4
+        - 5 6 7 8
+    - Sample output:
+        - 8 7 6 5 4 3 2 1

+7. Write a C++ program to count total number of duplicate elements in an array.
+    - Sample input:
+        - 1 2 3 1 2 23 4 3
+    - Sample output: There are 3 duplicates

+8. Write a C++ program to find maximum and minimum element in an array
+    - Sample input:
+        - 3 2 1 -3 5 9 7
+    - Sample output:
+        - Min is -3 and Max is 9
+9. Write a C++ program to find second largest element in an array
+    - Sample input:
+        - 3 2 1 -3 5 9 7
+    - Sample output:
+        - Second largest number is 7